zoeskan/MCB185/unit1-linux.md

 echo "path: $PATH"
 ```

 Save the file.
-If you're using a Windows-based editor (e.g. Notepad++), it may
+If you're using a Windows-based editor it may have defaulted to
-have defaulted to inserting Windows-style line endings (CRLF) instead of
+inserting Windows-style line endings (CRLF) instead of Unix-style line endings
-Unix-style line endings (LF).
+(LF).
 Make sure you have Unix line endings.
+In Notepad++, look at the bottom of
+your screen.
+If it shows "Windows (CRLF)", click it and change to Unix (LF).
-Run as
+Run the script as follows:
-follows:

 ```
 sh 10env.sh